rkttu/python-nanoserver/README.md

 This image includes pip and virtualenv.

+## Django Example

+The `django_example` directory contains how to build a Nano Server-based Django application container.

 ## Contribution

 I tested this Docker image for Windows Nano Server 1809.
 If you make a docker image for another version of Windows, please make a pull request with some tests.